smile21/filesplit/README.md

 # Contributors #

-Thanks goes to the people who have contributed code to this module, see the [GitHub Contributors page](https://github.com/aleafs/filesplit/graphs/contributors).
+Thanks goes to the people who have contributed code to this module, see the [GitHub Contributors page](https://github.com/iseeyou1987/filesplit/graphs/contributors).

 # License #

 (The MIT License)

-  Copyright (c) 2012 aleafs and other filesplit contributors
+  Copyright (c) 2012 iseeyou1987 and other filesplit contributors

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the